GoogleContainerTools/skaffold/docs/content/en/docs/workflows/dev.md

 Skaffold computes the dependencies for each artifact based on the builder being used, and the root directory of the artifact.
 Once all source file dependencies are computed, in `dev` mode, Skaffold will continuously watch these files for changes in the background, and conditionally re-run the loop when changes are detected.

-By default, Skaffold uses `notify` to monitor events on the local filesystem.
+By default, Skaffold uses filesystem notifications of your OS to monitor changes on the local filesystem and re-runs the loop on every change.

 Skaffold also supports a `polling` mode where the filesystem is checked for changes on a configurable interval, or a `manual` mode, where Skaffold waits for user input to check for file changes.
 These watch modes can be configured through the `--trigger` flag.

-## Control API
+## Controlling the Dev Loop with API

+{{< alert title="Note">}}
+This section is intended for developers who build tooling on top of Skaffold.
+{{</alert>}}

 By default, the dev loop will carry out all actions (as needed) each time a file is changed locally, with the exception of operating in `manual` trigger mode.
 However, individual actions can be gated off by user input through the Skaffold API.